dillon-mce/dillon-mce.github.io/_posts/2018-12-05-Advent-of-Code-2018-Day-4.md

     return timestampDict
 }
 ```
 I split the input data into an array separated by newlines, and I sort it because the input was not in chronological order.
 At first I was worried that I would have to write some logic to get it to sort correctly, but it worked out of the box because of the format of the dates in the input string.
-I make a `dateFormatter` whose data format matches that of the data, a `currentGuard` variable to hold the guard I’m currently working with, and a `timestampDict` variable to hold the parsed data.
+I make a `dateFormatter` whose date format matches that of the data, a `currentGuard` variable to hold the guard I’m currently working with, and a `timestampDict` variable to hold the parsed data.

 Because each guard has a line that says when they begin their shift, followed by alternating lines saying when they fell asleep and when they woke back up, and because every guard starts their shift awake and always wakes back up for every time they fall asleep, all I need is the dates following the line that says which guard started their shift.
 I know that the even-indexed elements of the array will all be “falling asleep” dates and all the odd-indexed elements will be “waking up” dates.
 This becomes relevant later.

 So I split each line on the bracket characters and if the line starts with `"Guard"`, then I know it is the beginning of a new shift, so I just set `currentGuard` to that guard’s ID number and continue.
-For each subsequent line until I hit another that starts with “Guard” I just pull out the date and append it to the array associated with the current Guard’s ID.
+For each subsequent line until I hit another that starts with “Guard” I pull out just the date and append it to the array associated with the current Guard’s ID.
 And at the end I return the dictionary.

 My function for counting the minutes each guard was asleep looks like this:
 ```swift